the-Drunken-coder/Autobex-2/README.md

 2. Either:
    - Click on the map to set the center point (coordinates will auto-fill)
    - Or manually enter Latitude (e.g., 40.7128) and Longitude (e.g., -74.0060)
-3. Enter Radius in kilometers (e.g., 5)
+3. Enter Radius in kilometers (e.g., 5) - a preview circle will appear on the map
-4. Optionally adjust filters in the Filters section
+4. Optionally adjust filters in the Filters section (collapsible)
+5. Optionally toggle "Group nearby places" to group results within 150m
-5. Click "Find Places"
+6. Click "Find Places"

 **Tip:** The map cursor changes to a crosshair when radius search is selected.
 Click anywhere on the map to set the center point.
+As you type the radius value, a preview circle will appear on the map showing the search area.

 ### Polygon Search
 1. Select "Custom Polygon" from the search type dropdown